nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your MediMate.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar MediMate.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-The application will starts will an empty MediMate.<br>
+   A GUI similar to the below should appear in a few seconds with sample data included.<br>
    ![Ui](images/userGuide/Ui.png)
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>